-The easiest waffle cake — layers of chocolate cake waffles with an unbelievably flavorful and creamy vanilla filling.
+Super-easy Waffle Cake — layers of chocolate cake waffles with an unbelievably flavorful and creamy vanilla filling.
 Top with fresh berries and a sprinkle of powdered sugar for a show-stopping dessert that couldn’t be easier to make!

-How to make a waffle cake
+How to make a Waffle Cake

-What chocolate cake mix to use
+What chocolate cake mix do I use?

 You only need four thick waffles for this cake, so if you have extras you can make another cake or enjoy the leftover chocolate waffles with ice cream.
 You could also crumble up the leftovers and make cake pops!

-- Use this waffle recipe and fill up the layers with maple whipped cream from this pumpkin pie recipe.
+- Pumpkin: Use this waffle recipe and fill up the layers with maple whipped cream from this pumpkin pie recipe.
 Garnish with fresh berries.

-- Strawberries and cream: use a vanilla cake mix instead of chocolate, use the same vanilla filling I share in the recipe and garnish with freshly sliced strawberries.
+- Strawberries and cream: Use a vanilla cake mix instead of chocolate, use the same vanilla filling I share in the recipe, and garnish with freshly sliced strawberries.

 - Best Chocolate Cake Recipe